Top of page

 • HST 121 London and the World (3h) (D): This class examines how the history of London is intertwined with significant themes in world history, including exploration and trade in the sixteenth and seventeenth centuries; urbanization, industrialization, and imperialism in the nineteenth century; and modern warfare, anti-colonialism, and emigration in the twentieth century.
 We will explore the history of London from the perspective of travelers, visitors, captives, prisoners, and immigrants, and we will read fictional representations of the city and incorporate historic site visits.

-Fall 2025 with Kevin Frazier, Theatre
+Fall 2025 with Dr. Kevin Frazier, Theatre

 Course #1: THE 150: Introduction to Design and Production (4h) (D)